 One of the panels I attended at WorldCon was “Creating Gods.”
 The panelists were Brandon Sanderson, Carrie Vaughn, some people they invited up from the audience, and Patrick Rothfuss.
-The main thrust of the panel was how to have superbeings (and/or deities) in a story without pushing humans or regular Joes into insignificance.
+The main thrust of the panel was how to have superbeings in a story without pushing humans or regular folk into insignificance.

-The bottom line for the panel was that you have to create conflict.
-You can do this by creating a disparity of powers, giving everyone something they are completely awesome at (even if it’s just being totally loyal, like Sam in Lord of the Rings), not letting powers define who someone is, making the superbeing’s power irrelevant to the main problem, or focusing on interpersonal conflicts.
+The bottom line was that you have to create conflict.
+You can do this by creating a disparity of powers, giving all characters something they are completely awesome at (even if it’s just being totally loyal, like Sam in Lord of the Rings), not letting powers define who someone is, making the superbeing’s power irrelevant to the main problem, or focusing on interpersonal conflicts.

 Conflict = Story

 Conflict is what drives your story.
 If you’ve got a character-driven book, the conflicts within that character are the thing the reader is reading about.
 If you’ve got a plot-driven book, the plot is centered around conflicts, whether they are interpersonal, societal, global, or simply fist-to-fist fight conflicts.
 Allow me to rephrase the first sentence in this paragraph: Conflict doesn’t drive story; conflict is story.